-Police said Claus was taken to Tulane Medical Center and is now listed in serious but stable condition.
+Police said Claus was taken to University Medical Center and is now listed in serious but stable condition.
 No suspects are in custody.

 A group of locals leaving an area bar discovered the no-longer-jolly old elf around 11 p.m. in the 700 block of Carondelet with a gunshot wound to the chest.
 His empty sack was found in a dumpster on a nearby street.

 Jesse Landry, the first person to find the wounded Claus, didn’t know it was him at first.

 “We were walking back to our car after leaving the bar and there he was laying in the street clutching his chest.
 I had no clue it was Santa.
 His clothes were tarnished with ashes and soot,” said Landry.

 Landry reportedly used Uber to get Claus to the hospital instead of relying on 911.

 “I’ve heard if you call 911 the waiting time for help to arrive can be the next day — he didn’t have an hour.
 I wasn’t going to go down in history as the one who let Santa die,” Landry said.